 The exhibition premiered at the 10th anniversary Iris Prize Festival in Cardiff from 12th – 16th October 2016.
-It will next appear in Cineworld, Llandudno Junction, 15 – 16 February 2017 before touring to Norway, Germany Israel, USA and Australia in 2017.
+It will next appear in Cineworld, Llandudno Junction, 15 – 16 February 2017 before touring abroad including OUTFEST, LA in July 2017.

 More details about Iris and Me in Cineworld Llandudno Junction HERE!